TheDragonCode/api-response/README.md

 }
 ```

-If the first parameter is a number, then the decryption of the error by code will be returned.
-In other cases, the value of the passed variable will be returned.
+If the first parameter is a number, then the decryption of the error by code will be return.
+In other cases, the value of the passed variable will be return.

-## with additional content
+### with additional content
 ```php
 return api_response('title', 200, [], ['foo' => 'bar']);
 ```
-returned with code 200:
+return with code 200:
 ```json
 {
   "data": "title",